Holes in the Wall

 Who helped you to fit it out?

-I had incredible support and assistant from a wide range of friends within the Melbourne art community.
+I had incredible support and assistance from a wide range of friends within the Melbourne art community.
 They helped with everything from writing the catalogue essay to serving at the bar on the night of the event.

 What were/are the obstacles?